-OVERVIEW: As part of its journalism program, this funder provides grants for First Amendment rights in the digital age and the use of technology to advance journalistic excellence.
+OVERVIEW: As part of its journalism program, the Knight Foundation awards grants for First Amendment rights in the digital age and the use of technology to advance journalistic excellence.

-The overall goal of this program is to advance journalistic excellence in the digital age.
-As you might expect, there’s a strong digital and technological component to Knight’s grantmaking in this arena.
-But beyond tech, Knight looks to support free expression and high-quality reporting that informs communities so that they may determine their own best interests.
+The Journalism program seeks to advance journalistic excellence in the digital age.
+As one might expect, there is a strong digital and technological component to Knight’s grantmaking in this area.
+But beyond technology, Knight supports free expression and high-quality reporting that keeps communities informed.

-One big area of focus of Knight’s journalism program is First Amendment funding.
+Another of Journalism Program’s priorities is First Amendment funding.
 With a broad interpretation of this basic American right, Knight funds research, training, and litigation related to the right of free expression and public access to information.
-These grants also go towards protecting the rights of journalists to report news and events.
+These grants also support the rights of journalists to report news and events.

 The foundation also funds endowed chairs of journalism at top universities across the country.

 Submit letters of inquiry online and describe the project in about two pages.
 The Foundation reviews inquiries and notifies grantees of its decision via email.
 If it likes what it reads, a Foundation representative requests a full proposal.
 There are no exact deadlines for LOIs, however, grant seekers are required to submit a full proposal within four weeks of submitting an idea.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)